About this listing

 • You must be verified to book.
 Please look under Edit Profile / Verification.
 Also fill out your profile fully, especially if you have no recommendations yet.

 • Please let us know your expected arrival and departure times.
 Early check-in and late check-out may be possible if pre-arranged.

 Smoking outside only (the patio is partially sheltered).

 Please keep noise down, especially late at night.
 You can have visitors of course, but no parties.
 And of course, no illegal activities.

-Details about use of the house are in the manual which you will be able to access after you book.
+Details about use of the house are in the welcome guide, which you will be able to access after you book.

 If you have any questions or problems, or find anything missing or broken (or you break something!), just let me know right away so I can solve the problem.